Madaniya Member Organisations

 Baytna

-Baytna is a non-profit organization dedicated to empowering Syrian civil society to achieve democratic transition.
-It establishes neutral spaces, promotes transparency, and advocates for citizens' rights while fostering knowledge development and active citizenship.
-Baytna works to build a democratic society that defends rights, channels interests, and develops shared values for all Syrians.
+It establishes neutral spaces, promotes transparency, advocates for citizens' rights while fostering knowledge development and active citizenship.
+It works to build a democratic society defends rights, channels interests.

 -